cmpitg/ulquikit/src/guide.md

 ### Simple project

-This is what most users need:

-* Write code and doc straightforward by writing Markdown in `src/`
+* Write code and doc straightforward by writing Markdown in `src/`.

 * The default theme would be used.
 Default theme looks like (TODO).